 9. Data Subjects’ Rights

 9.1.
-The Controller shall ensure that the rights granted to the Data Subjects by the Data Protection Law are effectively executed.
-The Processor undertakes to notify the Controller in writing within 5 (five) Business Days of receipt of any request made in this respect by the Data Subjects.
+The Controller shall ensure that the rights granted to the Data Subjects under applicable Data Protection Laws are effectively executed.
+The Processor undertakes to notify the Controller in writing within five (5) Business Days of receipt of any request made in this respect by the Data Subjects.

 9.2.
-The Processor shall cooperate with the Controller to ensure that all requests by Data Subjects exercising their rights under the Data Protection Law (including, without limitation, the right to object to the processing and the right to the Processed Data portability) are complied with within the time period and in accordance with all other requirements provided for by the Data Protection Law.
+The Processor shall cooperate with the Controller to ensure that all requests by Data Subjects exercising their rights under the Data Protection Laws (including, without limitation, the right to object to the processing and the right to the Processed Data portability) are complied with within the time period and in accordance with all other requirements provided for by the Data Protection Laws.

 10. Audits

-The Processor acknowledges and accepts that the Controller may assess the organizational, technical and security measures adopted by the Processor in the processing of the Processed Data by way of audit no more frequently than annually (unless in the context of a Processed Data Breach).
-To this end, upon no less than ten (10) Business Days’ prior written notice (except if there is a reasonable urgency of the Controller for an earlier prior notice), the Controller will be entitled to access, directly or through any authorized third-party, the premises, computers and any other IT system/file of the Processor and its Sub-Processors, if, at its sole discretion, the Controller deems it necessary to verify compliance by the Processor and/or one of its Sub-Processors with this DPA and the Data Protection Law or to ascertain any breach of the Processed Data.
+The Processor acknowledges and accepts that the Controller may assess the organizational, technical, and security measures adopted by the Processor in the processing of the Processed Data by way of audit no more frequently than annually (unless in the context of a Processed Data Breach).
+To this end, upon no less than ten (10) Business Days’ prior written notice (except if there is a reasonable urgency of the Controller for an earlier prior notice), the Controller will be entitled to access, directly or through any authorized third party, the premises, computers, and any other IT system/file of the Processor and its Sub-Processors, if, at its sole discretion, the Controller deems it necessary to verify compliance by the Processor and/or one of its Sub-Processors with this DPA and the Data Protection Laws or to ascertain any Processed Data Breach.

 11.1.
-The Processor will carry out the processing only in the European Economic Area (“EEA”) and agrees not to transfer the Processed Data outside the EEA, without the Controller's prior written consent or unless required to do so by Union or Member State law to which the Processor is subject; in such a case, the Processor shall inform the Controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest.
+The Processor will carry out the processing only in the European Economic Area (“EEA”) and agrees not to transfer the Processed Data outside the EEA, except if the Processor: (i) is required to do so by any applicable law to which the Processor is subject, in which case the Processor shall notify the Controller of such legal requirement before processing, unless that law prohibits such notification, or (ii) receives Controller’s prior written consent, which shall be in accordance with applicable Data Protection Laws and the instructions that the Controller provides to the Processor.

-13.1.
-The parties agree that transfers of Personal Data, which are processed in accordance with the GDPR, from the Data Exporter (Controller) to the Data Importer (Processor) outside of the European Economic Area, are made pursuant to the Module Two (Controller to Processor) EU Standard Contractual Clauses https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj, which are deemed entered into (and incorporated into this DPA by this reference).
-For Module Two (Controller to Processor) of the Standard Contractual Clauses, the following applies:
+11.4.1.
+Transfers of Personal Data, which are processed in accordance with the EU GDPR, from the Data Exporter (Controller) to the Data Importer (Processor) outside of the European Economic Area, are made pursuant to the Module Two (Controller to Processor) EU SCCs https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj, which are deemed entered into (and incorporated into this DPA by this reference).
+For Module Two (Controller to Processor) of the EU SCCs, the following applies:

 a.
 The optional docking clause in Clause 7 does not apply;